Attending a Wine Tasting Event

 At wine tastings, you can learn from your fellow tasters, as well as make new friends who share your interest in wine.
 Most importantly, you can taste wine in the company of some individuals who are more experienced than you, which is a real boon in training your palate.

-To attend a wine tasting in your area, contact your wine merchant.
-Your local shop might sponsor wine-tasting events occasionally (apart from the informal sampling opportunities in the store itself) and should also be aware of wine schools or other organizations that conduct wine tastings in your area.
+To find out about wine tastings in your area, contact your local wine merchant.
+Your local shop might sponsor wine-tasting events occasionally (apart from informal sampling opportunities in the store itself) and staff should also be aware of wine schools or other organizations that conduct wine tastings in your area.
+The website Local Wine Events is also an excellent source of information about wine-tastings and a platform for registering for many of the events listed on the site.

-If you’ve never been to a wine tasting, be aware that a few matters of etiquette apply at most tastings.
-Familiarizing yourself with this etiquette will help you feel more comfortable.
+In case you’ve never been to a wine tasting or wine class, we should warn you that a few matters of etiquette apply.
+Familiarizing yourself with the etiquette in the following sections will help you feel more comfortable.
 Otherwise, you’re likely to be appalled by what you see or hear.
 Why are those people behaving like that?!

 Professional wine tasters long ago discovered that if they swallow every wine they taste, they’re far less thoughtful tasters by the time they reach wine nine or ten.
 So spitting became acceptable.
 In wineries, professional tasters sometimes spit right onto the gravel floor or into the drains.
 In more elegant surroundings, they spit into a spittoon, usually a simple container like a large plastic cup (one per taster) or an ice bucket that two or three tasters share.